 - information from surveys and/or promotions that we may, from time to time, run on the Website, if you choose to respond to, or participate in, them;

 - if you register as a user of the Website, upload or submit any material via the Website or request any information from us;

 b) Student Information

-We also ask you to provide information relating to those of your students who will use our Service (such as name, age, gender and academic school year) when completing forms on the Website, or as a registered user you upload or submit via the Website; including:
+We also ask you to provide information relating to those of your students who will use our Service (such as name, age, gender, academic school year and any relevant medical or learning needs*) when completing forms on the Website, or as a registered user you upload or submit via the Website; including:

 - information that you post in the form of comments relating to student’s academic capabilities to tutors in advance of a student attending a Session.
 This information allows our tutors to provide students with tailored Sessions suited to a student’s particular educational needs; and

 - details of any online class (“Sessions”) booking requests made by you through the Website for students;

 - *This is “sensitive” personal data, as defined in the Data Protection Act 1998 (“DPA”).
 Please see the section on Sensitive Personal Data below for information on how we treat this data.